-- The time will reset to factory default. - If connected, a gas backup heater may start and stop at an incorrect time when set to use a "SCHEDULED" mode.
+- The time will reset to factory default. - If connected, a gas backup heater may start and stop at an incorrect time when set for "SCHEDULED" mode.

 A qualified technician should replace the battery.
 The date and time will need to be reset on the heat pump after replacement.